Overview

 Invoke Callable functions

-get a functions helper: set the firebase project and the region
+configure a functions helper with the firebase project and the region

-Since a client can interact with Cloud Functions from separate Firebase projects, we specify the project we target.
-We do so indirectly, by providing the app helper, which already identifies the project.
+- Since a client can interact with separate Firebase projects, we specify the project we target.
+We do so by providing the app helper, which already identifies the project.

 const functions = getFunctions(app, "europe-west1")